-If at any time you wish to manually advance the film without removing the MD-12 from the camera, turn off the motor drive's power switch after it has finished advancing the film from the previous exposure.
-Then, in the case of the FM (Serial No. below 3,000,000), turn the mode selector switch so that the black line (white, on black camera bodies) is adjacent to the line on the camera body.
-As for the FM (Serial No. over 3,000,000) or the FE, it switches automatically from motor drive to manual film advance operation when the motor drive is switched off.
+If at any time you wish to manually advance the film without removing the MD-11 from the camera, turn off the motor drive's power switch after it has finished advancing the film from the previous exposure.
+Then, in the case of the FM, turn the mode selector switch so that the black line (white, on black camera bodies) is adjacent to the line on the camera body.
+As for the FE, it switches automatically from motor drive to manual film advance operation when the motor drive is switched off.